 Neighbourhood Plans

 Two neighbourhood plan areas have been defined but do not yet have a made neighbourhood plan, which are Littlemore, and Blackbird Leys.
 Work on these will take place during this LDS period.
-The neighbourhood forum are also considering a review of the Summertown and St Margaret’s neighbourhood plan.
+The Summertown and St Margaret’s neighbourhood forum is also considering a review of its neighbourhood plan.

 Other documents